 While the nature and values of the gospel remain the same, their expression should always be changing.
 Stubbornness to change can lead to methodolatry and make the gospel inaccessible and undesirable to others.
-God and his mission are often full of surprises, so mission-focused leaders hold plans loosely and continue to ask what he desires.
+God and his mission are often full of surprises, so mission-focused leaders hold plans loosely and continue to ask what he desires.- Eldership and the Mission of God: Equipping Teams for Faithful Church Leadership, JR Briggs and Bob Hyatt.

 We cannot respond with the seven deadly words of the church: "We've never done it that way before."
 We must instead embrace a posture of "Whatever you want of us - and from us - God, we will do."
 One of the most significant and startling lessons we can learn from church history is that movements of renewal first happen on the fringe, not in the center of expected norms.
 Can we join him in those surprising places that force us to trust him with ever-deepening levels of faith?